 Monthly Income

-Owning a rental house can provide a steady stream of passive income, as tenants pay rent each month.
-When done properly this constant cash flow will cover the expenses of owning rental property and provide you with a monthly income.
+Owning a rental house can provide a steady stream of passive income, as tenants pay monthly rent.
+When done correctly, this constant cash flow will cover rental property expenses and provide you with a monthly income.
 As rent rise, your mortgage payments often stay the same, providing additional monthly cash flow.
-In addtion, rental rates rise with prices acting as a hedge against inflation.
+In addition, rental rates rise with prices acting as a hedge against inflation.

-It is essential to maintain a steady flow of income to cover the property’s operating expenses.
-In addition, you want extra income above the operating expenses to have a monthly income.
+Maintaining a long-term positive cash flow to cover the property’s operating expenses is essential.
+In addition, you need extra income above the operating expenses to have a monthly passive income.
 Ensure tenants pay rent on time; if they don’t, follow my guide for handling a tenant that doesn’t pay their rent.

 Wealth Accumulation

-The paper, Rental Yields and HPA: The Returns to Single Family Rentals, looked at properties in the 30 largest metropolitan statistical areas over 28 years.
+The paper, Rental Yields and HPA: The Returns to Single Family Rentals, looked at rental real estate in the 30 largest metropolitan statistical areas over 28 years.
 This study found that, on average, properties appreciate at the rate of 3.3% to 6% annually.
-As a real estate investor, you must cultivate the skill of finding and purchasing properties at a significant discount to market value.
-Doing this will amplify the gains of appreciation, pushing your net worth higher.
+As a real estate investor, you must cultivate the skill of finding properties with a purchase price that is a significant discount to market value.
+Doing this will amplify the appreciation gains, pushing your net worth higher.

 Tax Advantages